DigitalRuby/ExchangeSharp/README.md

 ### Features
 - Many exchanges supported with public, private and web socket API
 - Easy to use and well documented code and API
-- Optional global symbol normalization, since each exchange has their own way of doing symbols
+- Optional global market symbol normalization, since each exchange has their own way of doing market symbols
 - Runs anywhere .NET core will run (Windows 8.1 or newer, MAC, Linux, iOS, Android, Unity 2018+, etc.)

 ### Exchanges